endeavouros-team/DE-theming/README.md

 EndeavourOS theming files and scripts for all the different DE's
 # Only for testing purpose not for real use!

-If you want to install original EndeavouOS xfce4 with theming you can do it like this:
+If you want to install original EndeavourOS xfce4 with theming you can do it like this:

 `wget https://raw.githubusercontent.com/endeavouros-team/DE-theming/master/xfce4-packages-list`